plumi-cyber/secure-cloud-migration-practicum/README.md

 ## Project Overview

-A nonprofit organization needed to consolidate data from multiple legacy drives into a structured, secure storage system.
+A nonprofit organization needs to consolidate data from multiple legacy drives into a structured, secure storage system.
 The data originated from forensic recovery operations and included files from multiple source devices, business entities, and personal backups — all in an unorganized state.

 **Scope:** Assess source data, design a directory taxonomy, organize ~3.55TB across multiple business entities, verify file integrity, and prepare for migration to the destination storage platform.